What Is a Zero-Day Threat? Complete Guide 2024

 • Use antivirus software — Antivirus suites like Norton 360 include real-time malware protection, web shields to block dangerous websites and exploit attacks, firewalls to keep your network secure, and much more.

 • Keep your software up-to-date — Set your programs to auto-update and make sure you install updates as soon as they’re available.
-Avira antivirus even includes a vulnerability scanner that flags out-of-date software.

 • Test your browser — WICAR.org hosts a test page with a lot of common exploit attacks.
 If your browser is failing to block the test exploits on WICAR, you need to get an internet security program with an effective web shield.

 Zero-day exploits take advantage of a software vulnerability that the software’s developer hasn’t patched.
-Zero-day exploits aren’t malware, but hackers use zero-days to install malware on user devices without alerting a user’s built-in protections.
+Zero-day exploits aren’t malware, but hackers use zero-days to install malware on user devices without alerting their built-in protections.
 To illustrate — if exploits are like a lock-picking tool, then malware is the crime committed after somebody has picked the lock and walked through the door.

 There is a growing industry based around finding zero-day vulnerabilities, developing exploits that attack these vulnerabilities, and selling those exploits for huge profits.
 And developers are also spending millions to find vulnerabilities in their software and patch them before any attacks can occur.

 Zero-days are usually deployed in high-profile hacks against massive corporations, or in the actions of governments against rival nations or their own citizens, but exploits are also used to hack users with out-of-date software every day.
+There are several things you can do to protect against zero-day threats, including installing a top-quality antivirus program like Norton,

 What Are Zero-Day Vulnerabilities & Exploits?